Gnosis-Builders/Resources/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-on-DAppNode/README.md

 ![image](https://user-images.githubusercontent.com/23649434/201823454-dd479504-bcc6-4aa2-8ba3-35df0ad4834f.png)

 Then, you click `Deposit`.
 Finally, you have successfully created your validator on Gnosis Chain.
-More detailed information can be referred through [https://docs.gnosischain.com/](https://docs.gnosischain.com/).
+More detailed information can be referred to [https://docs.gnosischain.com/](https://docs.gnosischain.com/).

 ## How to contribute